homebysix/auto-update-magic/README.md

 If you need help setting up "Auto Update Magic," or if you're encountering a problem which the [Troubleshooting](#troubleshooting) steps above don't resolve, you'll find many knowledgeable people on the #jamfnation and #autopkg rooms within the [MacAdmins Slack team](http://macadmins.org/), on the [JAMF Nation discussion boards](https://jamfnation.jamfsoftware.com/index.html), or in the [#jamfnation IRC channel](https://webchat.freenode.net/?channels=%23jamfnation) on Freenode.
 Or feel free to submit a [GitHub issue](https://github.com/homebysix/auto-update-magic/issues) on this repo, and I'll do my best to reply in a timely manner.

 P.S.
 Thanks for reading all the way to the end!
-You get a :star:.
+You get a [:city_sunset:](https://www.youtube.com/watch?v=ZCbkUu2uykg).